viktorvan/viktorvan.github.io/_posts/2019-03-12-domain-modeling-with-fsharp.markdown

       Address: Address }
 ```

 Done!
+For the optional fields we are using the built-in Option type (a discriminated union that either has a value, or a None value).
 A nice feature of F# records is that all their fields are required.
 This means that when we get passed a ContactInformation or Address we know it must be valid, and we don't need to do any validation on our end.
 Or write any tests for it.

 ## Customer states

 If we consider the requirements we can see that customer can actually have only a few valid states:
 - First they are `invited`
-- Then can have `details only`
+- Then they can have `details only`
-- They can have `accepted GDPR`
+- Or they can have details and have `accepted GDPR`
-- They can be `checked in`
+- Or details and can be `checked in`
-- They can be **both** checked in and have accepted GDPR, let´s call that `complete`
+- Or they can have details and be **both** checked in and have accepted GDPR, let´s call that `complete`
 - Finally they can be `verified`

-In the C# model above it was possible to have a customer in other states that would not be valid, e.g. there is nothing in the model that prevent us from creating a customer that is verified, but has not accepted GDPR.
+In the C# model above it was possible to have a customer in other states that would not be valid, e.g. there is nothing in the C# model that prevents us from creating a customer that is verified, but has not accepted GDPR.
 Instead we had to rely on unit tests to verify our requirements.

 In F# we can model just the valid states:
 ```fsharp